 The AI unit supports up to two channels of audio input.
 Mono and 16-bit stereo formats are supported.
-The AO unit delivers up to eight channels of output using one external pin per channel.
-Output of 16-bit and 32-bit stereo and mono formats are supported.
-The AO unit can also be used to control highly integrated PC codecs.
-Software support for decode and output of Dolby ProLogic® and Dolby Digital (AC-3)® multichannel audio is provided through optional TriMedia application library modules.
+The AO unit outputs up to eight channels using one external pin per channel and supports 16-bit and 32-bit stereo and mono formats.
+It can also be used to control highly integrated PC codecs.
+Software support for decode and output of Dolby ProLogic® and Dolby Digital (AC-3) multichannel audio is provided through optional TriMedia application library modules.